dome9/cloud-bots/README.md

 ### Create a bundle that you want to use for auto remediation.
 It's recommended but not required to break remediation actions into their own bundles.
 There is a sample bundle (sample_bundle.json) that can be used as a starting point.
+The rule in the sample bundle will remove rules from the default security group if the SG is empty.

 ### For all rules that you want to add remediation to, add the remediation tag to the "Compliance Section" of the rule.